microsoft/pxt-adafruit/olddocs/js/lessons/flipping-bird/quiz.md

 ## 2. Consider the following directions

-If the rectangle below represents the BBC micro:bit, shade in the LEDs that show the value being stored into  the **global variable**, `count`.
+If the rectangle below represents the @boardname@, shade in the LEDs that show the value being stored into  the **global variable**, `count`.

 ```
 count = 1